gsemet/dopplerr/README.md

 following environment variable: `SUBDLSRC_BASEDIR=/media`.

-It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in `/series`, `/tv`, `/animes`.
-They will communicate these path to subdlsrv.
-Base directory (`SUBDLSRC_BASEDIR`) can be used to put all these folder in same directory.
+It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in path such as `/series`, `/tv`, `/animes`.
+Mount these volume with the same name in the subdlsrv container.
+They will all communicate with the same path.

+Base directory (`SUBDLSRC_BASEDIR environment variable`) can be used to put all these folder in same directory.
 If `SUBDLSRC_BASEDIR` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so  on.

 #### Parameters